gmboowa/rMAP-2.0/README.md

 To run on a backend like SLURM or Google Cloud, configure `cromwell.conf` accordingly.

 ---
-### Note on Pangenome & Phylogenetic Tree Construction
+### Note on pangenome & phylogenetic tree construction

 - Pangenome Analysis (Roary): Requires at least 3 annotated genome assemblies (in GFF3 format) for meaningful core/accessory genome separation.

-- Phylogenetic Tree Construction (FastTree): Minimum of 4 samples is recommended to create a useful and interpretable tree.
-With fewer genomes, tree resolution and branching may be trivial or misleading.
+- Phylogenetic Tree Construction (FastTree): Minimum of 4 samples is recommended to create a useful & interpretable tree.
+With fewer genomes, tree resolution & branching may be trivial or misleading.

 ---

-## Output Structure
+## Output structure
 - `trimmed/` – trimmed FASTQ files
 - `qc_reports/` – FastQC reports
 - `assembly/` – final contigs from Megahit